Weeklong summer program changes perceptions

 Even if teens opt not to pursue a law-enforcement career, going through the academy can change perceptions — for both officers and participants.

 “The kids get much more comfortable with the police,” DeLuca says.
 “They feel like they could joke with them.
 Isabella saw the difference; it created goodwill and understanding.”

 Conti said he, too, never had as much interaction with teenagers before the academy began.
 “I’ve had several kids who went through the program come up and talk to me while I’m on duty,” he says.
 “Before, that never happened.”Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.